hoa-dws/dropin-doc/README.md

         "account": "5608b452dbb0a09419db1d1a",
         "createdAt": "2015-09-28T03:53:07.786Z",
-        "taxFormId":Not yet generated, will update later, please use fake data, "vendorId":Not yet generated, will update later, please use fake data "updatedAt": "2015-09-28T03:53:07.786Z",
+        "taxFormId":Not yet generated, will update later, please use fake data, "vendorId":Not yet generated, will update later, please use fake data, "status":"inactive"// ['inactive', 'pending', 'active'], inactive: docusign not sent, pending: docusing is sent, but not signed, active: docusign is signed
+        "updatedAt": "2015-09-28T03:53:07.786Z",
         "id": "5608b9a34e8a66640c369df9"
     }